Table of Contents

 “Public colleges and universities can usually ban encampments without violating the First Amendment, so long as the ban serves a reasonable purpose, enforcement is consistent and viewpoint-neutral, and students maintain other avenues for expressing themselves,” said FIRE Director of Campus Rights Advocacy Lindsie Rank.
 “Universities can’t disproportionately punish students just because administrators don’t agree with the viewpoint being expressed at the encampment.”

-Almost two-thirds of Americans (63%) said that the campus protests had no impact at all on their level of sympathy for Palestinians in Gaza, and respondents were as likely to say that the campus protests made them sympathize less with the Palestinians (17%) as they were to say they made them sympathize more (16%).
+Almost two-thirds of Americans (63%) said that the campus protests had no impact at all on their level of sympathy for Palestinians in Gaza, and respondents were as likely to say that the college protests made them sympathize less with the Palestinians (17%) as they were to say they made them sympathize more (16%).

 FIRE’s poll also shows that American confidence in colleges and universities continues to slip.
 Only 28% of respondents said that they have either a “great deal” or “quite a lot” of confidence in U.S. colleges and universities.
 By comparison, 36% of Americans told Gallup in summer 2023 that they have a “great deal” or “quite a lot” of confidence in higher education in the U.S.